ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step2/handson3.md

 </p>

-   1.Click on the upper tab named 'LPBAM Scenario and Configuration'
+   1.Click on the upper tab named **LPBAM Scenario and Configuration**

-   2.Click on + simbol on top left
+   2.Click on **+** simbol on top left

 Let's see how it looks like:

 ![lpbam config](./img/01.png)

 <ainfo>
-LPBAM Scenario and Configurator is intened to be a tool to configure peripherals which are available for LPDMA independently from the power state we select
+LPBAM Scenario and Configurator is intended to be a tool to configure peripherals which are available for LPDMA independently from the power state we select
 </ainfo>

 ---